t3hmun/t3hsite/_posts/2015-10-01-part-03-css-and-sass-foundation-from-scratch.md

 ```

 `input: GFM`
 : Allows processing of Github Flavored Markdown.
+Handy as this is the version of Markdown I most commonly use.

 `syntax_highlighter: rouge`
 : Use Rouge to process the code blocks.
+I prefer this to the default (coderay) because it can highlight more things such as bash.

 `hard_wrap: true`
 : This is a personal preference.
 Tells Kramdown to ignore single new-lines.